Academy for German Law: Activities and dissolution

 The academy was most active in the early years after its founding.
 Through its efforts at holding impressive international conferences, the academy scored propaganda victories that contributed to the reputation of the Third Reich.
 The academy held 7 annual conferences and some 15 plenary sessions between 1933 and 1940.
 Though officially headquartered in Munich, on 6 June 1935, the academy also acquired a house and property at Leipziger Platz 15 in Berlin where much of its administrative operations were housed.
 The foundation stone was laid for a new Haus des Deutschen Rechts (House of German Law) at Ludwigstrasse 28 in Munich on 24 October 1936, and the building officially opened on 13 May 1939.
 Construction on another nearby building was halted when the war began.

 After Frank's appointment as Governor-General of occupied Poland in October 1939, his involvement with the academy diminished.
-Alarmed by the increase in extrajudicial killings and other police state tactics, Frank made a series of four speeches at the Austrian Academy of Sciences and the universities of Berlin, Munich and Heidelberg in June and July 1942 defending the existing German judicial system.
+Alarmed by the increase in extrajudicial killings and other police state tactics, Frank made a series of four speeches at the Austrian Academy of Sciences, the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, and Heidelberg University in June and July 1942 defending the existing German judicial system.
 Furious at this perceived disloyalty and the controversy it raised, Adolf Hitler forced Frank's resignation from the presidency of the Academy on 20 August 1942.

 One of Frank's original goals for the academy — influencing Nazi legislation — was only partially successful because several ministerial bureaucracies successfully defended their prerogatives.
 Frank's successor, Minister of Justice Thierack, attempted to push on with Nazi reform of the German law code, but by now the war was consuming nearly all of Hitler's time and attention.
 The goal of completely replacing the existing German civil code with a new Volksgesetzbuch (People's Code), emphasizing the primacy of the state over the individual, was never fully realized.
 Apart from disagreements between the academy, the Justice Ministry and Hitler, the size and complexity of the operation hindered its feasibility, particularly after the onset of the war.
 Only a small segment of the code ultimately was revised.

 Due to the worsening war situation and the need to release additional manpower for the war effort, the academy closed its Berlin offices in January 1944 and suspended all activities in August 1944.
 It was finally abolished after the fall of the Nazi regime in May 1945.